 - Prior to the end of fiscal year 2012 the District had been designated by the Department of Elementary and Secondary Education (DESE) as financially stressed under the provisions of Section 161.520, RSMO for nine consecutive years.
 In the State of Missouri, a school district has to have a combined unrestricted balance remaining in the incidental and teachers funds of less than 3% of the amount expended from those funds during the year to be designated as financially stressed.
 In previous years, the District had depleted its unrestricted general operating fund balance, and thus had been classified as financially stressed.
 However, as noted below and in the notes section, the recent 2011 Desegregation Agreement, which provided funding to restore the unassigned fund balance, along with other cost savings/containment initiatives, has proven to be a significant step toward improving the District's financial condition, both in the near term and in the long-term.
-In fiscal year 2012, St. Louis Public Schools (SLPS) generated its first unassigned surplus in nine years, in the amount of \$3.3 As of June 30, 2013, unassigned fund surplus in the Incidental Fund was million. approximately \$17.9 million, an increase of \$14.6 million over fiscal year 2012.
-Fiscal year 2014 yielded more positive results with an additional \$7.2 million Incidental Fund increase to the unassigned fund balance of \$25.1 million. - In fiscal year 2013, SLPS capitalized on historically low interest rates in the bond market by refunding approximately \$75 million in outstanding debt.
+In fiscal year 2012, St. Louis Public Schools (SLPS) generated its first unassigned surplus in nine years, in the amount of \$3.3 As of June 30, 2013, unassigned fund surplus in the Incidental Fund was approximately \$17.9 million, an increase of \$14.6 million over fiscal year 2012.
+Fiscal year 2014 yielded more positive results with an additional \$7.2 million Incidental Fund increase to the unassigned fund balance of \$25.1 million.
+During fiscal year 2015 the unassigned fund balance decreased by \$6.7 million to \$18.4 million due to charter school legal settlements and capital improvements funded from the Incidental fund. - In fiscal year 2013, SLPS capitalized on historically low interest rates in the bond market by refunding approximately \$75 million in outstanding debt.
 The interest savings to be realized is approximately \$5 million.
-No bonds were issued or refunded in fiscal year 2014. - Pooled cash reserves were sufficient enough to provide adequate funds for day-to-day operations.
-As a result, the District did not use Tax and Revenue Anticipation Notes (TRANS) for the 2013-14 fiscal year.
+No bonds were issued or refunded in fiscal year 2014 or 2015. - Pooled cash reserves were not sufficient enough to provide adequate funds for day-to-day operations.
+As a result, the District used \$25 million in Tax and Revenue Anticipation Notes (TRANS) during the 2014-15 fiscal year.